michalswi/aks-vm-vnet-peering/README.md

 # Private AKS cluster

+By default AKS cluster is created using a public IP for the kubernetes API server.
+Once **private cluster** is enabled **only** machines (in this example single VM) connected to AKS VNet has access/can connect to the API Server.

-Access to the private AKS cluster is over the Virtual Machine deployed in the separate virtual network using Virtual Network Peering.
+What we have here is single VM and AKS deployed in separate Virtual Networks (VNets) using Virtual Network Peering.

 Official Azure documentation is available [here](https://docs.microsoft.com/en-us/azure/aks/private-clusters).

-Similar topics related to AKS:
+Similar topics related to access to AKS:
 [AKS + Azure Active Directory](https://github.com/michalswi/aks-aad)
 [AKS + Azure Firewall](https://github.com/michalswi/aks-with-firewall)